Adirondack Peak Fall Color

 Participants will gather in the lobby of the Adirondack Trail Motel in Indian Lake.

-The Adirondack Trail Motel is located at 6450 Route 30 in Indian Lake, New York 12842.
-For driving directions go to Google Maps and enter the motel's address as your destination.
+Adirondack Trail Motel is located at 6450 NYS Rte 30, Indian Lake, NY 12842.
+For driving directions go to Google Maps and enter the hotel's address as your destination.
 If you have further questions don't hesitate to contact the Adirondack Trail Motel at (518) 648-5044.

 Lodging is the responsibility of the participant and is not included in the registration fee.